Keynote lecture: Patrick McCurdy

 Patrick is a Core Member of the University of Ottawa's Institute for Science, Society and Policy, and is also a member of Sustainable Canada Dialogues (SCD), a network of Canadian scholars working towards Canada’s transition to a low-carbon energy economy.

 Anja Bechmann is Associate Professor at the Department of Media and Journalism Studies at Aarhus University in Denmark where she serves as chair of the research program in Media, Communication and Society and as Director of DATALAB – Center for Digital Social Research.
-She conducts multidisciplinary research at the intersection between algorithms and media sociology entangling how meaning is created and subsequent action is pushed forward from large-scale digital human communication and behavioral data, and the challenge in doing so both theoretically, methodologically, regulatory and ethically.
+Social Media and Collective Behavior

 Raul Ferrer Conill